arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 document create, update, replace or removal operation. (default: false)

 @RESTBODYPARAM{isSystem,boolean,optional,}
 If `true`, create a system collection.
-In this case `collection-name` should start with an underscore.
-End users should normally create non-system collections only.
+In this case, the `collection-name` should start with an underscore.
+End-users should normally create non-system collections only.
 API implementors may be required to create system collections in very special occasions, but normally a regular collection will do.
 (The default is `false`)